 GymbaROO-KindyROO kids are excelling academically, emotionally, in leadership roles and on the sporting field.
 Find us at: GymbaROO-KindyROO

 You can really help your baby get a great start in life and learning by providing an environment that encourages their healthy development.
 Dr Jane Williams, Research and Education General Manager for GymbaROO and one of Australia’s leading experts on baby development, passes on 10 ways to give your baby a great start.

 1. Tummy time

 Place your baby on her tummy when awake, as often as possible – on a firm surface with no pillow.
 Even just a few minutes at a time is helpful.
 Try to build up the time so that she is comfortable in the tummy time position for longer periods.
 Watch your baby practise lifting her head – that head is very heavy!
 To most efficiently learn how to control the head and neck muscles your infant needs a good amount of tummy time.
 There are lots of loving ways to do tummy time that do not involve the floor.
-Click here to watch our free tummy time video with loads of information, tips and ideas.
+Click here to watch our free tummy time video with more information, tips and ideas.
 Tummy time is vital for full development.
 If your little one does not like tummy time it may be that they are experiencing discomfort.
 If this continues, seek advice from your local health professional.

 2. Baby massage

-Start massage as early as possible – click here to watch GymbaROO’s free online video on baby massage, including techniques and massages to join in with, or just massage in your own loving way.
+Start massage as early as possible – access GymbaROO’s online video on baby massage, including techniques and massages to join in with, or just massage in your own loving way.
 This is not only a time of bonding, but also of sensory stimulation.
-Read also: Baby Massage – before you start.
+Read also: Baby massage – before you start.